OpenFunction/OpenFunction/README.md

 You need to install at least one of the following options for builders:

 - Currently, OpenFunction Builder uses Tekton and Cloud Native Buildpacks to build container images, you need to [install Tekton](https://tekton.dev/docs/getting-started/#installation).

 ### Serving

-Currently, OpenFunction supports two serving runtimes, Knative and OpenFuncAsync.
+Currently, OpenFunction supports two serving runtimes, Knative and [OpenFuncAsync](#openfuncasync).
 At least one of these runtimes needs to be installed.

+#### OpenFuncAsync

+OpenFuncAsync is an event-driven Serving runtime.
+It is implemented based on KEDA + Dapr.

+You can refer to [Prerequisites](#prerequisites) and use `--with-openFuncAsync` to install OpenFuncAsync runtime.

+The OpenFuncAsync runtime can be triggered by a variety of event types, such as MQ, cronjob, DB events, etc. In Kubernetes cluster, OpenFuncAsync will be triggered in the form of deployments or jobs.

+Here's a sample of using OpenFuncAsync runtime.

+> In order to run this sample, you need to install [Kafka](https://strimzi.io/).

+You need to modify the definitions in the [subcriber](https://github.com/OpenFunction/OpenFunction/blob/main/config/samples/function-subscriber-sample.yaml) and [producer](https://github.com/OpenFunction/OpenFunction/blob/main/config/samples/function-producer-sample.yaml) according to the Kafka configuration and then apply them.
+Subsequently, you can observe that as the number of event messages increases, the number of the `subcriber` replications increases and vice versa.

+You can find more samples of OpenFuncAsync runtime [here](https://github.com/OpenFunction/samples#openfuncasync-runtime).

 ## CustomResourceDefinitions